ccpaco/ccpaco.github.io/_posts/2021-04-09-OpenAI-Dall-E.md

 ![LZMA module missing? ](../images/Screen Shot 2021-04-09 at 12.09.43 PM.png)

 And...missing module error strikes again.
-For now, I'll just leave it at that.
-It's Friday.
-The weekend starts today.
-Avoiding burnout ensures optimal performance where it's needed.
+Installing it in the terminal in our folder area should help.

+`brew install liblzma-dev`

+`brew install xz` or `brew reinstall xz` to update.

 Good Afternoon from the Pacific